lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 So far we have seen many interesting new ideas on automating the network architecture engineering through neural architecture search and many have achieved very impressive performance.
 However, it is a bit hard to do inference on *why* some architecture work well and how we can develop modules generalizable across tasks rather than being very dataset-specific.

-As also noted in [Elsken, et al 2019](https://arxiv.org/abs/1808.05377):
+As also noted in [Elsken, et al (2019)](https://arxiv.org/abs/1808.05377):
 > "..., so far it provides little insights into why specific architectures work well and how similar the architectures derived in independent runs would be.
 Identifying common motifs, providing an understanding why those motifs are important for high performance, and investigating if these motifs generalize over different problems would be desirable."

 In the meantime, purely focusing on improvement over validation accuracy might not be enough ([Cai et al., 2019](https://arxiv.org/abs/1812.00332)).
 Devices like mobile phones for daily usage in general have limited memory and computation power.
 While AI applications are on the way to affect our daily life, it is unavoidable to be more *device-specific*.

 Another interesting investigation is to consider *unlabelled dataset* and [self-supervised learning]({{ site.baseurl }}{% post_url 2019-11-10-self-supervised-learning %}) for NAS.
 The size of labelled dataset is always limited and it is not easy to tell whether such a dataset has biases or big deviation from the real world data distribution.

-[Liu et al (2020)](https://arxiv.org/abs/2003.12056) looked into the question *"Can we find high-quality neural architecture without human-annotated labels?"* and proposed a new setup called *Unsupervised Neural Architecture Search* (**UnNAS**).
+[Liu et al (2020)](https://arxiv.org/abs/2003.12056) delve into the question *"Can we find high-quality neural architecture without human-annotated labels?"* and proposed a new setup called *Unsupervised Neural Architecture Search* (**UnNAS**).
 The quality of the architecture needs to be estimated in an unsupervised fashion during the search phase.
 The paper experimented with three unsupervised [pretext tasks]({{ site.baseurl }}{% post_url 2019-11-10-self-supervised-learning %}#images-based): image rotation prediction, colorization, and solving the jigsaw puzzle.

-They observed that:
+They observed in a set of UnNAS experiments that:
 1. High rank correlation between supervised accuracy and pretext accuracy *on the same dataset*.
 Typically the rank correlation is higher than 0.8, regardless of the dataset, the search space, and the pretext task.
 2. High rank correlation between supervised accuracy and pretext accuracy *across datasets*.
 3. Better pretext accuracy translates to better supervised accuracy.
 4. Performance of UnNAS architecture is comparable to supervised counterparts, though not better yet.

-They hypothesize that the architecture quality is correlated with image statistics.
+One hypothesis is that the architecture quality is correlated with image statistics.
 Because CIFAR-10 and ImageNet are all on the natural images, they are comparable and the results are transferable.
 UnNAS could potentially enable a much larger amount of unlabelled data into the search phase which captures image statistics better.

 Hyperparameter search is a long-standing topic in the ML community.
 And NAS automates architecture engineering.
 Gradually we are trying to automate processes in ML which usually demand a lot of human efforts.
-Taking even one more step further, is it possible to automatically discover ML algorithms? **AutoML-Zero** ([Real et al 2020](https://arxiv.org/abs/2003.03384)) investigated this idea.
+Taking even one more step further, is it possible to automatically discover ML algorithms? **AutoML-Zero** ([Real et al 2020](https://arxiv.org/abs/2003.03384)) investigates this idea.
 Using [aging evolutionary algorithms](#aging-evolutionary-algorithms), AutoML-Zero automatically searches for whole ML algorithms using little restriction on the form with only simple mathematical operations as building blocks.

 It learns three component functions.
 Each function only adopts very basic operations.
 - `Setup`: initialize memory variables (weights).